 We are working with Imperial College London to stand up a PCR testing programme that will help deliver results more quickly.
 We’ve already implemented this for patients in some areas and the government has recently announced wider roll out of this type of testing.
 The DnaNudge test can be undertaken in the hospital, at the point of care, by simply loading a sample in to a cartridge system.
 It provides results in around 90 minutes and, for some areas, such as maternity and A&E, where patients are usually unable to predict their visit, this is having a huge impact on patient care.

 PCR testing for staff

 We recognised early on the importance of providing tests in-house for symptomatic staff as well as for symptomatic members of their household.
-Having – or living with someone with – symptoms triggers self-isolation, of at least seven or 14 days, respectively.
+Having – or living with someone with – symptoms triggers self-isolation, of at least ten or 14 days, respectively.
 Not only does testing provide reassurance to our staff and help them get the care they need, it also enables staff to return to work as soon as they are ready, minimising disruption due to staff absence.

 When we paused some of our clinical services to respond to the virus, a wonderful group of staff were redeployed to support the testing programme.
 They helped launch testing points at our three main sites, enabling colleagues showing symptoms of coronavirus to get tested on their way home to self-isolate as well as to come in for testing.

 Importantly, our staff testing programme helps us build a picture of infection rates among our staff, contributing to our understanding of the transmission of the disease in our community and who is vulnerable.
 It can also help us as we move through our response, for example informing self-isolation guidance and identifying areas or groups with a higher than average rate of infection for further investigation.
 It will also be able to link into local and national efforts to trace and isolate contacts, following a positive test.